Manage Docs Contact With Beacon

 If you are using any custom CSS with Docs and find the Beacon isn't fitting just right, you can use this to alter the z-index value to change the stack order of Beacon so that it’s not bumping into other elements on the page.
 There’s no minimum or maximum value, and you can use negative values, too.
 If you've worked with a developer to build custom CSS, reach out to them for any guidance on what this needs to be set to for your custom CSS.

-Help Scout logo (Plus and Company plans only)
+Help Scout logo (Plus and Pro plans only)

 Click Contact on the left navigation menu to make changes to the contact form or turn on live chat.